-Kendall Kropp is a first year undergraduate student in the Health Sciences Scholars program.
-From Toledo, OH, Kendall is thrilled to finally be a buckeye.
-As a Health Sciences major, she hopes to declare a minor in Integrative Approaches to Health and Wellness, and eventually go on to physical therapy school.
+Kendall Kropp is a third year undergraduate student in the Health Sciences Scholars program.
+From Toledo, OH, Kendall loves being a buckeye.
+She is an Exercise Science major with a minor in Clinical Psychology, and she eventually hopes to go to physical therapy school.
 Additionally, Kendall is a member of the Ohio State Dance Team.
 Since she was two years old, Kendall’s heart has been with dance.
 She is honored to represent Ohio State and continue her love for dance.
 As a dancer, Kendall has learned how to pay close attention to detail, time management skills, and leadership traits.
 These have helped shape her to the perfectionist she is today.
-Kendall cannot wait for the opportunities ahead at OSU.
+Kendall appreciates all of the opportunities provided at OSU.
 GO BUCKS!

 [“Career” is where you can collect information about your experiences and skills that will apply to your future career.
 Like your resume, this is information that will evolve over time and should be continually updated.
 For more information, go to: http://honors-scholars.osu.edu/e-portfolio.
 Delete these instructions and add your own post.]

 Displayed are my National Championship rings earned from my time on the Ohio State Dance Team.
 The first (left) is a 2X National Championship ring for winning in both the Pom and Jazz category in 2018.
 The second (right) is a ring for winning the Pom category in 2019.
 These rings are significant because they show the hard work and dedication my team and I have put in to represent OSU.

 [The Home Page will show a running blog of your recent posts, which are categorized and show on that category’s page.
 Please delete this post or edit with your own information.]